mlsomers/LsMsgPack/README.md

 For this reason I have submitted a [pull request]( https://github.com/msgpack/msgpack/pull/334/commits/c6a4935b9e0e38818cc1ef878db72621143bfcd7) to the official MsgPack specification, including a more standardized choice of solutions and in addition a standard way to support polymorphic class-hierarchies.

 While using dictionaries diminishes the small size of a MsgPack message, it does help bring up the compatibility level with other serializers (XML / JSON) so that it can be used as a drop-in replacement.
-I hope to deal with part of the problem later by adding a schema, but letís first just bring it up to speed with other serializers for now.
+I hope to deal with part of the problem later by adding a schema, but let‚Äôs first just bring it up to speed with other serializers for now.

 Polymorphic class-hierarchy support
 -----------------------------------